If you are struggling to pay for food for yourself and your family, there are a number of options.

 Lots of supermarkets offer loyalty cards which give customers money off and Iceland also give 10% discounts to people over 60 (with ID) every Tuesday.

 The Guardian has a useful guide to loyalty cards.

-Families with children in receipt of free school meals will receive a supermarket voucher for each child during the school holidays, up to and including Summer 2022.
+Families with children in receipt of free school meals will receive a supermarket voucher for each child during the school holidays.
 This is being funded by the government’s Household Support Fund.

 The scheme enables families to be able to purchase food over the holidays to replace the meals a child would have received during a school day.
 The voucher provides a great choice to families as they can be used in:

 If you have already registered your child and they are entitled to free school meals in Solihull, you will automatically receive your voucher and do not need to contact us.

 Families who are in receipt of benefit-related free school meals are also eligible to book school aged children, from reception to year 11, into HAF funded activities.
 Activities are free to access and include enjoyable activities and a healthy meal.